 - Update axle and monthly factors used in adjusting short-term counts from data collected at ATR and vehicle classification stations. - Update in-house databases to include any new stations or roadway alignment changes.
 Correct beginning and ending mile points to better represent traffic generators. - Collect, process, and analyze continuously collected data.
 Submit a minimum of one-week, WIM data from permanent WIM stations to FHWA quarterly.
-Periodically calibrate WIM data collection equipment as needed, in order to assure quality data. - Review proper operation and coverage of ATR stations.
-Install additional ATR stations as necessary. - Investigate and purchase new traffic data collection equipment to provide for safer, and more efficient and accurate methods of collection. - Certify, repair, and maintain approximately 800 traffic data recorders. - Inspect, repair, and maintain, where possible, approximately 585 vehicle sensor locations (~95 ATRs and ~490 semi-permanent). - Administer contracts and provide oversight of Contractor(s) for the repair and maintenance of ATR and semi-permanent vehicle sensor locations. - Track upcoming highway projects and produce plans, specifications, and construction cost estimates for new and replacement traffic sensor installations for submittal into construction and pavement rehabilitation contracts. - Provide construction oversight, when required, and perform final inspections of new and replacement traffic sensor installations. - Provide contract management and oversight of Consultant assisting with field data collection and other tasks.
-Process and provide quality assurance of the provided counts. - Provide traffic count technician training and support, as needed. - Work with Districts to provide a mobile application to help map and schedule their counts in more efficient way. - Join a pooled fund study for FHWA to study possible new classification method for the next two years (\$15k per year over next two fiscal years). - Restart equipment review team to look for possible upgrading of counting equipment utilizing demo units from manufacturers and units bought for this purpose. - Review and analyze functionally classified local road data to validate formula used to calculate local road Daily Vehicle-Miles of Travel (DVMT).
+Periodically calibrate WIM data collection equipment as needed, to assure quality data. - Review proper operation and coverage of ATR stations, including current study by the Kentucky Transportation Center.
+Install additional ATR stations as necessary.
+Anticipate installation of additional 10 stations in 2024-2025. - Investigate and purchase new traffic data collection equipment to provide for safer, and more efficient and accurate methods of collection. - Certify, repair, and maintain approximately 800 traffic data recorders. - Inspect, repair, and maintain, where possible, approximately 585 vehicle sensor locations (~95 ATRs and ~490 semi-permanent). - Administer contracts and provide oversight of contractor(s) for the repair and maintenance of ATR and semi-permanent vehicle sensor locations. - Track upcoming highway projects and produce plans, specifications, and construction cost estimates for new and replacement traffic sensor installations for submittal into construction and pavement rehabilitation contracts. - Provide construction oversight, when required, and perform final inspections of new and replacement traffic sensor installations. - Provide contract management and oversight of consultant assisting with field data collection and other tasks.
+Process and provide quality assurance of the provided counts. - Provide traffic count technician training and support, as needed. - Work with Districts to provide a mobile application to help map and schedule their counts in more efficient way. - Join a pooled fund study for FHWA to study possible new classification method for the next two years (\$15k per year over next two fiscal years). - Restart equipment review team to look for possible upgrading of counting equipment utilizing demo units from manufacturers and units bought for this purpose. - Review and analyze functionally classified local road data to validate formula used to calculate local road Daily Vehicle-Miles of Travel (DVMT). - Provide support to Central Office and District personnel as a result of recently developed and released RoadRunner Mobile application.